 What Is an Older Home?

 As a general rule of thumb, homes built after 1990 are considered newer, and homes built before 1920 are considered “old” or “antique.”
-But housing age is a subjective condition that turns on numerous factors.
+But housing age is a subjective condition that turns on numerous factors, including construction style and quality, local climate and geology, and work done over the life of the home.

 The most important include: